Pedestrian and Bicyclist Crash Statistics

 Is bicycling getting safer?

-A drop of nearly 8 percent in fatalities since 2001 sounds hopeful at least—but without knowing how many people are riding, and how far they are riding, there's no way of knowing whether the drop in crashes is because conditions are actually safer, fewer people are bicycling, or they're bicycling in different locations.
-For example, people may be riding more on paths and trails where crashes are not likely to be reported, and less on roadways including neighborhood streets, because they perceive roadway conditions to be less safe.
+The 3 percent decline in fatalities from 2013 to 2014 is hopeful, but without knowing how many people are riding and how far they are riding, there's no way of knowing whether the drop in crashes is because conditions are actually safer, more people are bicycling, or they're bicycling in different locations.

 In 1994, the U.S. Department of Transportation adopted a policy of doubling the percentage of trips made by bicycling and walking while simultaneously reducing by 10 percent the number of bicyclists and pedestrians injured in traffic crashes.
 The goals are to be pursued together—one cannot or should not be achieved at the expense of the other goal.
 Experience from many European countries suggests that increasing levels of bicycling can be done without increasing crash rates, and that strength in numbers can yield safety benefits.